 In certain parts of the world, venomous snakebites present a severe threat to people.
-Nevertheless, in Serbia (like elsewhere in the Balkans and Europe), venomous snakes are neither as numerous nor as dangerous as for instance, in Asia or Africa.
-We are deeply convinced that people in Serbia can be properly educated regarding the three venomous snake species (out of the total ten) and that many snakebites can be prevented or avoided.
+Nevertheless, in Serbia (like elsewhere in the Balkans and Europe), venomous snakes are Srp Arh Celok Lek 2021 | Online First March 16, 2021 | DOI: https://doi.org/10.2298/SARH200114014N neither as numerous nor as dangerous as e.g. in Asia or Africa.
+We are deeply convinced that people in Serbia can be properly educated regarding the three venomous snake species (out of the total ten) and that many snakebites can be prevented/avoided.

-Variations in seasonal/annual numbers of bites - and the changes thereof - highlight the fact that more investigation at the ecology of venomous snakes has to be undertaken and that information should be exchanged between medical professionals and professional biologists to create adequate education, advice, and preventive measures.
+Variations in seasonal/annual numbers of bites - and the changes thereof - highlight the fact that more investigation at the ecology of venomous snakes has to be undertaken and that information should be exchanged between medical doctors and professional biologists to create adequate education, advice and preventive measures.
 Also, the vipers' distribution data could be filled in more detail.
 A series of lectures should be organized to inform the physicians on the necessity for a more thorough approach to this issue so both the collection of data and medical treatment could be standardized and improved.
 In this way, both people and snakes would be protected.